Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 #### Replay Attack
 The simplistic nature of the protocol used aswell as the lack of authentication and encryption makes it quite easy to replicate the signal.
 Furthermore the protocol is very simple and can be easily modified to send out a different message.
 This attack is very effective as it requires no knowledge of the protocol and can be easily replicated.
 By capturing the packet using Universal Radio Hacker we were able to analyse it and deconstruct it in a readable format .
 This was achieved using six different samples if the packe to allow us to cross refrence between them and also detect any changed that might be present in the packet.

 While trying to reverse engineeer the packet we deduced that the first 12 bits are used as a preamble to syncronize the local time with the remote time.
 The next 4 bits are used to encode the synchronization and the remaining bits are used to encode the message being sent.
-The packets are being sent in 30 second intervals.
+The packets are being sent in 30 second intervals which gives us a 30 second window to send out a message.
+The message is sent out using the same protocol as the sensor would send it out and is intepreted by the sensor.
+The message is then decoded and displayed on the screen.
-#### Packet Manupulation
+#### Packet Manipulation